codepo8/developer-advocacy-handbook/create-slide-decks.md

 Upload the deck to your blog, make it available as a download or -- even better -- upload it to a slide sharing resource.
-There are various great great tools to get your slides distributed.
+There are various great tools to get your slides distributed.
 People can comment on them, share them with friends, embed your slides in conference blog posts or as a resource for a certain subject and many things more.
 They are what Flickr was to photos and YouTube is to videos.

 Sharing your slides is what a lot of people in the audience will ask you to do and it will get you known as a speaker.
 People may stumble upon